survivejs/site/posts/93-webpackbin-interview.md

 Now **webpack-sandbox** has a manifest it bundles together with your middleware instance and any loaders configured.
 It responds with an OK, and the webpackbin client will now refresh an iframe also pointing to **webpack-sandbox**, but now it is a get request.

 The session is picked up, points to the middleware, extracts the bundled files and injects a script in the *index.html* to the *dll.js* file related to the manifest that was requested earlier.
-The iframe loads the returned index.html which grabs the dll file, your particular bin app bundle and voilà your bin is displayed :-)
+The iframe loads the returned index.html which grabs the dll file, your particular bin app bundle and voilà your bin is displayed.

 ### Design - The Hardest Part